ydjjabt/Freebees/_CONTRIBUTING.md

 ### Fork the repo

-Use github’s interface to make a fork of the 'develop branch' of our organization's repo, then add our organization's repo as an upstream remote of your fork:
+Use github’s interface to make a fork (which will be the 'origin' of your local clone) of the 'develop branch' of our organization's repo, then add our organization's repo as an 'upstream' remote of your fork:

 ```
 git remote add upstream https://github.com/INeedClosure/Freebees.git